Uncensored search engines are nothing more than search engines, which help you, browse the censored part of the Internet.

 Torch is the combination of TOR + Search Engine.
 They have been around for a long-enough period of time, which also accounts for the fact that they claim to have over a million pages of “censored content”.

 Personally, I’m not a TORCH fan for the reason that it’s spammed to death with ads, even their homepages both on the TOR network as well as the regular net are brimming with ads and most-annoying of all, these ads are hidden and get clicked unintentionally.

 But taking them in the light of “Uncensored search engines” and with a pinch of salt surely does the job and gets you one of the best search engines to stroll around the censored alleys of the Internet.

 And it does compensate for its losses by providing us with a Media Grabber (which let’s you download just about any kind of video or media directly in the browser), Torch Video, Torch Music, Torch Games etc which are nice little add-ons provided along with the browser.

-It’s an uncensored search engines in the true sense, built specifically to help you find hidden TOR services (.onion URLs).
+It’s an uncensored search engine in the true sense, built specifically to help you find hidden TOR services (.onion URLs).

 It’s exclusively built for the TOR browser, so you won’t be able to land on the search results if you aren’t using TOR.

 The only thing you won’t find on Ahmia from the deep web is child abuse material, it’s blacklisted (which is a good great feature!)